How to Open a Trading Account

 and your name only.
 You cannot use a check from a friend in order to fund your account.
 The best way to fund your

-account is via a bank wire directly from your checking or savings account into your new brokerage account.
+account is via a bank wire or ACH directly from your checking or savings account into your new brokerage account.

 The type of account you choose will depend on whether your account is taxable or tax deferred which would be something